brandongregoryscott/eslint-plugin-collation/README.md

 ## Notes

 -   This package does not do any additional formatting/processing on the code that's emitted from the TS compiler.
 For example, multi-line props for a component may be lifted up to a single line once they are alphabetized with `alphabetize-jsx-props`.
-It is recommended that you use a tool like `prettier` after your code has been transformed from `ez2readts`.
+It is recommended that you use a tool like `prettier` after your code has been transformed from `collation`.